Old photographs are rarely in perfect condition and often require professional help.

 You can create interesting effects by going to each color and dragging the curve in different directions.
 (If you want a subtle effect, don’t move the curve too much.)

 Last but not least, use the Vibrance or Hue/Saturation tool to improve the overall look of your photo.

 How to Remove Sepia Tones

 All you have to do is create a new adjustment layer and select Black & White.
 This will open a window where you can adjust the tones in your image.
-Since the photo isn’t in colour, your options will be limited.
+Since the photo isn’t in color, your options will be limited.

 To make the photo stand out, use Curves or a similar tool to make your new b&w photo look fresh.